sig-gis/SEPAL-CEO/docs_OpenMRV/SEPALClassification.rst

 2.1 Pre-requisites
 ===================

 * A SEPAL account.
-Please see the tutorial on OpenMRV named "An introduction to SEPAL" under the SEPAL tool materials.
+Please see the tutorial here on OpenMRV under tool "SEPAL" for an introduction to SEPAL.
 * Land cover categories.
-Please see the tutorial on OpenMRV named "Response design for classification" under Training data collect.
+Please see the tutorial here on OpenMRV under process "Training data collection" and tool "SEPAL".
 * Landsat mosaic.
-Please see the tutorial on OpenMRV named "Mosaic generation with SEPAL" under Pre-processing.
+Please see the tutorial here on OpenMRV under process "Pre-processing" and tool "SEPAL".

 3. Tutorial: Creating a classification using machine learning algorithms in SEPAL
 ----------------------------------------------------------------------------------